ManiacalLabs/ManiacalLabs.com/content/posts/2020/10/The_End_of_an_Era/index.md

 We’ll also be having a huge clearance sale on our [Tindie Store](https://www.tindie.com/stores/ManiacalLabs/) and once things are gone they’re gone.
 But you can always, of course, make your own using the designs from our [GitHub](https://github.com/ManiacalLabs/) repos linked on our site or on the Tindie store pages.

-We are forever greatful to those who came along on this ride with us and wish you all the best in your open source endeavours.
+We are forever grateful to those who came along on this ride with us and wish you all the best in your open source endeavors.

 Never Stop Making.